geotrip/AtollIslandsInGEE/README.md

   'R8', 'R9', 'R10', 'R11', 'R12', 'R13', 'R14', 'R15']
 });
 ```
-With the classifier trained, it is simply a case of calling the .classify() function on the image to be classifed, using the trained classifier object as the argument.
+With the classifier trained, it is simply a case of calling the *classify()* function on the image to be classifed, using the trained classifier object as the argument.

 ```javascript
 // Classify the images.